cornuwel/nvidia-smi/README.md

 nvidia-smi
 ===========

+Get informations about the system's GPU(s), through nvidia-smi.

 Features
 --------

+* Get the number of GPUs seen by the driver
-Get informations about the system's GPU(s), through nvidia-smi.
+* Get the driver's version
+* Get an array of Struct::Gpu objects with all relevant informations about each GPU

 Examples
 --------